Recently updated on: December 11, 2023

 But before we dive into the five considerations when lending, I’ll reemphasize the importance of saying “no.”

-If someone asks to borrow money, your default answer should be "no," unless they managed to pass specific criteria.
+If someone asks to borrow money, your default answer should be “no” unless they managed to pass specific criteria.

 It is also important to note that you don’t owe any explanations when declining their request.